-The Law allows you to claim compensation for injuries and also for losses that you have suffered as a result of Sexual or Physical Abuse.
+By law, you’re entitled to claim compensation for injuries and also for losses that you’ve suffered as a result of sexual or physical abuse.

 - Abuse suffered as a child in local authority or foster care

 - Failure by social services to protect a child from abuse

 - Abuse of a child by someone who’s in a position of responsibility and trust, such as a priest or a teacher